(Updated June 16, 2023)

 - Water them frequently, but don’t overwater where the soil is always damp.

 - Check their moisture levels daily.
 You may need to water deeply once a week.

 - You can preserve moisture and keep weeds at bay by mulching with composted leaves or other material.

 - Add fertilizer once a month to help stimulate strong plant roots to prepare for the fall and winter.

 Prevent Weeds Near Your Mums

-Your mums have an enemy – weeds.
+Your mums have an enemy: weeds.
 Weeds will compete with your mums for space, sun, water, and nutrients.
 Protect them with proactive weed control, such as using a weed barrier, mulch, and compost.
-Learn more by visiting our article on How to Kill Weeds in Flower Beds.
+Learn more by reading, How to Kill Weeds in Flower Beds.